Glossary of Terms

 Section 224 Approval

 This is confirmation that all conditions imposed on the subdivision consent have been completed to the required standard.
 This is the final step in the subdivision process requiring Council approval.
-Once you have obtained Section 224 Approval, you or your agent (surveyor, lawyer etc) will deposit the plans with Land Information New Zealand (LINZ), who will create the new certificates of title.
+Once you've obtained Section 224 Approval, you or your agent (surveyor, lawyer etc) will deposit the plans with Land Information New Zealand (LINZ), who will create the new certificates of title.

 A plan prepared by a surveyor showing legal boundaries.
 A survey plan is required in order to obtain s223* certificate, which is required as part of the subdivision process.
 Generally, when you apply for subdivision consent a surveyor will prepare a ‘scheme plan’.
 This is essentially a draft plan showing where future boundaries will be located.
 Once subdivision is approved, the surveyor will carry out the formal survey of the land and determine the exact location of the new boundaries.
-Sometimes there will be slight variation between the scheme plan and the survey plan, due to features on the ground that mean proposed boundaries need to be altered slightly.
+Sometimes there'll be slight variation between the scheme plan and the survey plan, due to features on the ground that mean proposed boundaries need to be altered slightly.